 Chris Johnston left the cult and went on to study religious movements and cults in academia.
 In the course of his studies, he discovered that some of the early research on cults came out of studies by Robert J. Lifton of people who escaped Maoist indoctrination camps.
 At the end of this interview, (48 minutes) Chris talks about some of the dynamics of political cults, their similarities with religious movements and spiritual cults.
 Chris talks about the Trump phenomenon and how radical and white nationalist groups act like cults.

 Extremist political groups can act very much like cults, but they exhibit critical differences from religious or spiritual cults.
-They are similar in that they are ‘high demand groups’ that indoctrinate their members into an extremist ideology, push members to espouse ‘black & white’ i.e. extremist ideological thinking, and to sacrifice personal safety and integrity to gain acceptance in the group.
+They are similar in that they are ‘high demand groups’ that indoctrinate their members into an extremist ideology, and to sacrifice personal safety and integrity to gain acceptance in the group.

-However, instead of using ‘love-bombing’ techniques to lure members into a sense of trust and belonging, political cults often use shame, verbal abuse, threatened exclusion and denigration to force you into subservience to the group and its ideology—a process I’ve come to call ‘hate-bombing.’
+However, instead of using ‘love-bombing’ techniques to lure members into a sense of trust and belonging, political cults often use shame, verbal abuse, humiliation and threatened exclusion to force you into subservience to the group and its ideology—a process I call ‘hate-bombing.’
+(See the link to Be Scofield’s report on the CIS cult above.)
 Political cults push you to engage in increasingly radical acts of violence towards authorities, which can be dangerous, to sacrifice one’s own safety and psychic integrity to prove one’s dedication to the group’s political goals and ideals.
 The group will steadily increase the level of dedication you must show to their ideals, a tactic called ‘upping the ante’.
 No matter how much commitment you show to their political norms, they will increase the level of commitment required.
 Through ‘hate-bombing’—shaming, threatened exclusion and demands for increasingly risky behavior—members are radicalized to espouse ideologies and engage in political acts that they would never commit on their own.

 One of the telling cult-like features of the group is that they changed their organizing strategy.
 The previous organizing strategy had been to set up independent local groups that could make their own decisions within the framework of the organization.
 Subsequently they no longer set up local groups that could act independently within a decentralized network.
 Instead, they centralized their actions under a single Board of Directors and within the region where the headquarters was located.
 Previously they had traveled to locations throughout the country to share their skills and knowledge with local groups.
 Subsequently they recruited members and required active members to go on special “retreats” at their central location.
 The centralization process gave them control over the members and the message, the power to indoctrinate and include/exclude people from higher tiers of membership and direct influence within the group.

-Not everyone in the group’s leadership exhibited this cult-like influence, but there were certain key individuals who were clearly using negative power techniques of ‘hate-bombing’: shaming, denigration, threatened exclusion and verbal abuse to gain power over other members, especially those who resisted the extremist ideology.
+Not everyone in the group’s leadership exhibited this cult-like influence, but there were certain key individuals who were clearly using negative power techniques of ‘hate-bombing’: shaming, humiliation, verbal abuse and threatened exclusion to gain power over other members, especially those who resisted the extremist ideology.
 I was one who resisted this indoctrination and radicalization process.

 I left the group within a few months of seeing how they really operated behind the scenes at the administrative level.
 Having already had the experience of being peripherally involved in two Buddhist cults (Shambhala and Nalandabodhi), I was wary of being involved in yet another Buddhist cult, this time, a political one.
 I consider myself very lucky that I spotted this cult-like tendency early on and got out before it got any worse.